hssmalo/steampunkfantasy/rules.md

 In pre-assault phase, roll a dN on psychic damage for each enemy unit base which has a psychic damage table (ignore armor and regular damage modifiers)
 Half number of dice rounded down from all enemy shaken unit bases entering assault with you.
 Your enemy chooses which dice to remove if they represent different attacks

+\pagebreak

 **Cunning** **Assault**[1 per N]

-You may replace N assault successes assigned to one unit-base for light damage[d6].
+For each N assault successes assigned to one unit-base (from sources with this ability), do one light damage[d6].

-Thus, for example Cunning Assault[1 per 2] would allow you to replace two assault-successes with one roll on light damage table (if enemy unit base has a light damage table, which typical is only for tanks and vehicles).
-Note that the replacements are done after asigning hits to different untis, and only hits versus targets with a light damage table can be replaced, not hits versus other units in the same assault.
+Thus, for example Cunning Assault[1 per 2] would allow you to do d6 light damage if you hit it the unit two times, in addition to the regular damage.
+Note however, that light damage only does damage versus unit with a light damage table (vehicles only).

 This represent any cunning way to take out heavily armored units in assaults, where regular hits would do little damage.